GilShmaya/Knowledge-base-for-Word-Prediction/README.md

 ###### Reducer :

-- Gets as input the files from the mappers ???????
+- Gets as input the files from the mappersand combines the values of Nr1, Nr2, Tr1, Tr2 for each R ( what is R ??? )

 ##### Job 3 - Joiner